-Messy: Lisaraye Said Halle Berry’s Sex Game Is Wack And Everyone Is Collectively Confused
+Messy: LisaRaye Said Halle Berry’s Sex Game Is Wack And Everyone Is Collectively Confused

 Now, why would she say this?

-53-year-old LisaRaye Mccoy got really comfortable with her “Cocktails and Queens” co host as the women were discussing Halle Berry and her relationship history came up.
+53-year-old LisaRaye Mccoy got really comfortable with her “Cocktails and Queens” co-hosts as the women were discussing Halle Berry and the actress’s relationship history came up.
 For some odd reason, LisaRaye thought it would be appropriate to comment on Halle Berry’s sex skills…as if she knows!

 That’s the thing, LisaRaye admitted she didn’t really “know”, but she “heard” Halle Berry was not great in the bedroom.